tarik-topcagic/wanna-meet-app/README.md

 - Login with Test Users: If you want to test logging in, you can use following test user account:
   - Username: lisa
   - Password: Pa$$w0rd
+- Login as an admin: If you want as an admin to test the role change for users, you can use following admin account:
+  - Username: admin
+  - Password: Pa$$w0rd

 ## Questions and Issues
 If you have any questions or encounter any issues, please feel free to contact: